 According to Alastair Edwards, Chief Analyst at Canalys, “The channel will play a vital role for the cloud service providers, in terms of boosting their customer reach, from both a sales and technical perspective.”
 As such, cloud service providers such as Google and AWS will be forced to increase their channel programs to support partners, and partners will continue to educate themselves not only on cloud services and infrastructures, but the current and future of cloud solutions—from cloud communications and mobility to network and security.

-Nearly 90% of businesses predict their IT budgets will grow or stay steady over the next year.
-Over $20 billion was reportedly spent in one quarter in 2018; companies are spending on cloud solutions to improve customer experiences, drive operational efficiencies and improve employee productivity.
-Cloud communications solutions such as CCaaS and UCaaS, for example, are not just tools for communications; in fact, streamlining communications—even with true omnichannel capabilities—is only a small portion of the collection of benefits organizations see.
+Nearly 90% of businesses predict their IT budgets will grow or stay steady over the next year, and over $20 billion was reportedly spent in a single quarter of 2018; companies continue to increase spending on cloud solutions to improve customer experiences, drive operational efficiencies, and improve employee productivity.
+Cloud communications solutions such as CCaaS and UCaaS, for example, are not just tools for communications; in fact, streamlining communications—even with true omnichannel capabilities—is only a small portion of the collection of benefits organizations see from cloud-based communications solutions.
 Other benefits include reduced IT workloads and scalability and enhanced analytics.
 Forrester reports nearly 7 out of 10 IT managers feel that improving the experience of their customers is a top business priority, and PricewaterhouseCooper reports "nearly 80% of consumers say that speed, convenience, knowledgeable help, and friendly service are the most important elements of a positive customer experience."

 Similarly, IVR (interactive voice response) will continue to make headway in 2020—powered by AI, of course.
 With the ability to interpret accents and tones with better accuracy than traditional speech recognition software, intelligent IVR is one of the major contact center trends for 2020.
 AI-powered IVR systems can also benefit customers who are hesitant to wait in a call queue by assigning the caller to specific agents or departments on a case-by-case basis.